immanuelbint/shell-scripting/README.md

 - `get-python/` — Install any Python version from source
 - `auto-kinit/` — Automating kerberos kinit process
 - `docker-limit/` — Simple tools to limit docker container resources
+- `pipeline-scanner/` - A lightweight script to detect hardcoded credentials

 Each script is built to be portable, readable, and (mostly) POSIX compliant.
 Perfect for system admins, learners, or CLI fans.